imgix/imgix-hygraph/README.md

 - If you replace an asset's file in Hygraph, it will not update and show the old version instead.
 Please delete the asset completely and create a new one if you want to change the displayed image.

-- Sometimes fields might be clipped due to a bug in Hygraph.
-The button to add or change assets might not be visible then.
-Please refresh the page to resolve the issue.
+- Sometimes fields might get clipped and the button to add or change assets might not be visible.
+Generaly refreshing the page resolves the issue.
 If the issue still persists after a refresh report this bug to Imgix.

 ## Installation